 The second thing I need to clarify is what I mean by “map server.”

 I really mean anything other than your vanilla web server.
 That could mean ArcGIS Server, GeoServer, MapServer, or custom middleware you develop yourself.
 It is perfectly feasible with today’s technology to deliver interactive maps without the use of any middleware and that’s what we’ll explore today.

-This is the purpose of the site.
 As we go along, you may notice that the data doesn’t appear to be normalized by population and you would be correct.
 We are still working with the user to educate them on the importance of doing this and we expect to get their buy-in soon.

 Here is our basic data flow.
 We receive formatted Excel files from the user and manually prep them for conversion to CSV.
 The prep involves stripping out some of the formatting and formulas, and then exporting the undecorated data to CSV.
 We then import the CSV to PostGIS, join it up with geometries, export it to GeoJSON, and publish the updated site to the web.